CSB-at-ZIB/PARKINcpp/README.md

 ln -s [Installation path of PARKINcpp]/PARKINcpp/build/swig/_parkin.so .
 ````

-Please mind both methods are possible, but mutually exclusive, so there is a choice: The first is more static, promissing more repeatable results, even if something in PARKINcpp would have changed, while the second is more dynamic, reflecting immediately and automatically(!) all changes after recompilation of PARKINcpp.
+Please note both methods are possible, but mutually exclusive.
+So there is a choice: The first is a bit more static, promising more repeatable results, even if something in PARKINcpp would have been changed, whereas the second can be considered to be a little bit more dynamic, reflecting immediately and automatically(!) all changes after any recompilation of PARKINcpp.
 You have been informed!